Rikers Island

-Rikers Island has a reputation for violence, both abuse and neglect of inmates, attracting increased press and judicial scrutiny that has resulted in numerous rulings against the New York City government, and numerous assaults by inmates on uniformed officers and other civilian staff, often resulting in serious injuries.
-In May 2013, Rikers Island ranked as one of the ten worst correctional facilities in the United States, based on reporting in Mother Jones magazine.
+Rikers Island has had a reputation for violence, physical and mental abuse and neglect of its inmates, and has attracted press and judicial scrutiny that has resulted in numerous rulings against the New York City government.
+There have been numerous assaults by inmates on uniformed officers and other civilian staff, often resulting in serious injuries.
+In May 2013, Rikers Island ranked as one of the ten worst correctional facilities in the entire United States, based on reporting in Mother Jones magazine.
 A documented increase in violence on Rikers Island was reported by the 2010s.
 In 2015, there were 9,424 assaults, the highest number in five years.
-In October 2019, the New York City Council voted to close down the facility by 2026.
+In October 2019, the New York City Council voted to close down the facility by December 31, 2026.

 Complex and facilities

-The Rikers Island complex, which consists of ten jails, holds local offenders who are awaiting trial, serving sentences of one year or less, or are temporarily placed there pending transfer to another facility.
+The Rikers Island complex, which consists of ten jails, holds local alleged offenders who are awaiting trial.
+People who are serving sentences of one year or less or are also temporarily detained there, pending transfer to another facility.
 Rikers Island is therefore not a prison by US terminology, which typically holds offenders serving longer-term sentences.
-It holds 10 of the New York City Department of Correction's 15 facilities and can accommodate up to 15,000 detainees.
+It holds 10 of the New York City Department of Correction's 15 facilities, and can accommodate up to 15,000 detainees.